jquery/learn.jquery.com/page/javascript-101/running-code.md

 </html>
 ```

 It is a common pattern to move scripts to the bottom of the page, prior to the closing HTML `<body>` tag.
-This will guarantee that elements are defined when the script is executed.
+This will guarantee that elements are defined when the script is executed:

 ```
 <!-- Moving the script to the bottom of the page will -->